open-zaak/open-zaak-website/src/pages/news/2021-04-16-codecov-security-update.en.md

 Unless you are using the `latest` image tag of Open Zaak or Open Notificaties Docker Hub images, **no action is required**.
-If you _do_ use the `latest` tag in any of those images, our advise is to pull these images again.
+If you _do_ use the `latest` tag in any of those images, _and_ those images are old enough to no longer have build logs, then our advice is to pull these images again.
 There is no indication that they have been compromised, but we cannot guarantee this because of the nature of how Docker Hub operates.

 Below, you can find a detailed breakdown of the security incident at Codecov, how it possibly impacted Open Zaak projects and how we verified that we were not impacted by